10xly/zerosurge/README.md

 ## Contributing
 Contributions welcome.
 You can contribute by opening a pull request or issue at our github repository.

-## License
-Zerosurge is licensed under the 10xGPWTHPL License.
-See the [LICENSE](LICENSE) file for more details.

 ## made with HEAVY BLACK HEART U+2764 ❤❤❤❤
-## 10xGPWTHPL Licensed